Posted on July 6, 2020

 Donna Cotterell is listed with the 13055 Moorpark address.
 13055 Moorpark is on a corner with Ethel St.

 4114 Ethel St. doesn’t seem to be an “real” address; I don’t find a record of it anywhere besides the phone directory.
-This could be a result of the house modification for Donna, Diana and Constance.

 1957 Virginia Young LaRocca is listed in the phone directory at 4414 N. Ethel State 4-7052 North Hollywood.
 Cr.
 Sci.
 Pr.

-However, it is probable that grandfather Ned LaRocca was the primary breadwinner of his household.
+It is probable that grandfather Ned LaRocca was the primary breadwinner of this household.